-The bicep is a large muscle on the front of the upper arm, between the elbow and the shoulder.
+The bicep is a muscle on the front of the upper arm.
 Tendons attach the bicep to the bones in the arm and help it function.
-A bicep tear refers to damage to one of these tendons, which can cause pain and affect arm mobility.
+A bicep tear refers to tendon damage, which can cause pain and affect mobility.

 Three tendons attach the bicep to bone, including two tendons in the shoulder and one that attaches at the elbow to a bone in the forearm.
 These tendons help keep the bicep in place and allow the arm to flex.